-On many shells, SIGINT (most often triggered by the user pressing Ctrl+C) only cancels the current line, not the entire command loop.
-By default, a cmd2 application will quit on receiving this signal.
-However, if quit_on_sigint is set to False, then the current line will simply be cancelled.
+On many shells, SIGINT (most often triggered by the user pressing Ctrl+C) while at the prompt only cancels the current line, not the entire command loop.
+By default, a cmd2 application matches this behavior.
+However, if quit\on\sigint is set to True, the command loop will quit instead.